terminationshock/lisst/README.md

 grep -r func | lisst "^(.*?):" vi
 ```

-All occurrences of `func` in all files in the current directory and all sub-directories will be displayed as a list with each file name highlighted in red.
+All occurrences of `func` in all files in the current directory and all sub-directories will be displayed as a list with each file name being highlighted.
 When you select a certain line and press the enter key, the editor `vi` will be launched and you can edit the file as usual.
 When you close the editor,
 the list will be visible again allowing you to edit the next file.